 Vavuniya: relatives of missing people want the government to stop atrocities

-Hundreds of people gather to honour those who went missing during and after the civil war.
-"We believe that our children are still alive," said a woman.
-"I call on President Mahinda Rjapakasa to find a solution to our tears, and stop once and for all these brutal kidnappings."
+"I call on President Mahinda Rjapakasa to find a solution to our tears," she added, "and stop once and for all these brutal kidnappings."

 "As citizens of this country," said another mother, "we ought to enjoy the same freedom enjoyed by the president.
 We can no longer live without knowing what happened to our children."

 "We cannot accept death certificates without the evidence of what happened to our loved ones," stressed another woman.